-You probably landed on this post because you are wanting to avoid a lawsuit or a fine.
-Or, let’s be less cynical, maybe you already appreciate that web accessibility is morally the right thing to do and you are looking for how to make your site better.
+Web accessibility is a huge and complex topic.
+You might be interested in accessibility because you are wanting to avoid a lawsuit or a fine.
+Or, let’s be less cynical, maybe you already appreciate that web accessibility is morally the right thing to do and you are looking for ways to make your site better.
 Whatever the reason, we are glad you are here.

 It is ok to admit it.
 When it comes to accessibility, what most of us are really after is compliance.
 We want a certificate or a badge that we can proudly display after a job well done.
 Then, we want to be done and move on.

 It’s all about covering your backside and perhaps a fair way of looking at it, but it can really miss the boat.